Category: Bookkeeping for Property Managers

 1. What Does a Bookkeeper Do?

-A bookkeeper in San Francisco or the Bay Area focuses primarily on the day-to-day financial operations of your business.
+A bookkeeper in San Francisco focuses primarily on the day-to-day financial operations of your business.
 They are responsible for recording every financial transaction, categorizing expenses, reconciling bank accounts, managing invoices, and ensuring that your financial data is accurate and up-to-date.
 Bookkeepers work to organize all your financial information, so it’s ready for analysis by an accountant.

 Common tasks a bookkeeper handles include: